Greece Moments Greece Moments

 #4 An afternoon in Karlovasi

-The harbour town on the north coast with its almost 7,000 inhabitants is the second largest city on Samos.
-Due to its five different districts, Karlovasi (also Karlovassi) seems a bit absent-minded and may not necessarily inspire everyone right away.
+The harbour town on the north coast with almost 7,000 inhabitants is the second largest city on Samos.
+With its five different districts, Karlovasi (also Karlovassi) can feel a little disjointed and may not win everyone over at first glance.

 Karlovasi Samos Griechenland Urlaub Sehenswürdigkeiten